jayantb1019/blog/content/posts/2020-09-07-lead-scoring/index.md

 Gain :

-- Inside of pursuing leads randomly, pursuing the top 40% leads scored by the model would let the sales team reach 80% of leads likely to convert.
+- Instead of pursuing leads randomly, pursuing the top 40% leads scored by the model would let the sales team reach 80% of leads likely to convert.

 Lift :

-- The model outperforms a random model by alteast 2 times compared to a random model in the top 40% potentially convertible leads.
+- The model outperforms a random model by alteast 2 times in identifying the top 40% potentially convertible leads.
 - As opposed to 10% conversions from 10% leads pursued randomly, pursuing the top 10% leads scored by this model would lead to 24% conversions.

 Note :